How Culture Management Helps Your Business Grow

 A look at the meaning of corporate culture

-Referring to the shared ideals, customs, attitudes, principles, and philosophies that characterize members of an organization, corporate culture is rooted in an organization's goals and strategies for achieving success.
+Every business, regardless of its size, has a unique corporate culture.
+With shared ideals, customs, attitudes, principles, and philosophies, corporate culture is rooted in an organization's goals and strategies for achieving success.

 Understanding your company's culture, and learning how to manage it properly, can help you reach your goals and grow as an organization.
-A thriving culture can inspire employees to do their best, improve employee retention rates, and attract top employees to your organization.
-A dysfunctional culture can have the opposite effect, even leading to the demise of your organization in a worst-case scenario.
+A thriving culture can inspire employees to do their best, help improve employee retention rates, and can attract top talent to your organization.

-Before you can manage your culture, you have to understand it and decide if it is what you envision for your business.
-This will require you to identify the internal and external factors affecting your organization.
+Before you can manage your culture, you must identify the internal and external factors affecting your organization.
 Answering the following questions may help you in your research:

 - How would you describe your business?

 - What kind of behaviors are encouraged and rewarded?

 - Which employees seem to fit in, and which ones seem out of place?
 Why?

 - What is the value proposition and mission for your business?

 - Are you happy with the state of your business and how work gets done?
 Why or why not?